Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Proof of ill-posedness (Theorem )

 \section{Proof of $H^2$ ill-posedness (Theorem \ref{3D})}

 In this section, we use the above shock formation to prove $H^2$ ill-posedness for 3D ideal MHD equations \eqref{MHD}.
-We first construct a family of initial data $w_i^{(\eta)}(z,0)$, which will lead to the ill-posedness.
+We first construct a family of initial data which will lead to the ill-posedness.
+In particular, we employ the aforementioned shock-formation argument only in a region where the initial data enjoy plane symmetry.
+We denote this part of data as $w_i^{(\eta)}(z,0)$.
 For each $\eta$, we will prove that there is a corresponding shock formation at finite time $T_\eta^*$.
-The meaning of the ill-posedness is twofold: Firstly, the lifespan $T_\eta^*$ will vanish when $\eta \to 0$.
-Moreover, the $L^2$ norm of $w_1$ will blow up at $T_\eta^*$.
+The meaning of the ill-posedness is then as follows: for the constructed sequence of initial data with $H^2$ norms tending to $0$ as $\eta\to 0$, the $L^2$ norm of the solution $w_1$ will blow up at $T_\eta^*$ for each $\eta$ due to shock formation.